Matgenix/turbomoleio/docs_rst/developer/testing.rst

 ^^^^^^^^^^^^^^^^^^

 The following assumes you change from one version of Turbomole to the next one.
-For example, turbomoleio 1.0.x is fully compatible with Turbomole version 7.3.
-To change to Turbomole version 7.4 (and thus turbomoleio 1.1.0), change your Turbomole distribution to version 7.4 and apply the following list of actions.
+For example, turbomoleio 1.0.x and 1.1.x are fully compatible with Turbomole version 7.3.
+To change to Turbomole version 7.4 (and thus turbomoleio 1.2.0), change your Turbomole distribution to version 7.4 and apply the following list of actions.

 1. Integration tests